lindellcarternyc/java-deployshoppingcart/README.md

-# Project Deploy Shopping Cart
+# Project Shopping Cart

 A Student that completes this project shows they can:

-* Switch between H2 and PostgreSQL databases
+* understand the flow and implementation of Spring Security and OAuth2 to provide authentication for a project
+* read user information from the access token
+* understand the issues related to CORS and implement solutions to those issues
-* Deploy to a cloud service
+* understand how to implement a new user and logout endpoints
+* use Postman to manually test Web APIs using Authentication

 ## Introduction

-For this project, we are starting with your ending project from [Shopping Cart](https://github.com/LambdaSchool/java-shoppingcart.git).
-We are going to deploy this project to Heroku.

- A shopping cart is a common application so let's look at one.
+A shopping cart is a very common application so let's look at one.
 This Java Spring REST API application will provide endpoints for clients to perform the various CRUD operations on data sets contained in the application's data.
 Access to these endpoints will be secured using OAuth2 Authentication.

 ### Database layout

-The table layout from your Shopping Cart Project should be
+You are creating a Java Spring REST API server which stores data in an H2 database.
+The final table layout should be

 ![Shopping Cart Database Layout](shoppingcartdb.png)

 All tables contain the following auditing fields

-* createdby - user name who created the row.
+* **createdby** - user name who created the row.
 Should default to SYSTEM
-* createddate - date field when the row was created
+* **createddate** - date field when the row was created
-* lastmodifiedby - user name who last changed data in the row.
+* **lastmodifiedby** - user name who last changed data in the row.
 Should default to SYSTEM
-* lastmodifieddate - date field when the data in the row was last changed
+* **lastmodifieddate** - date field when the data in the row was last changed

 Table Relationships include